THUNAME/Miresga/README.md

 We have only fully tested our prototype on SDE 9.4.0.
 While our data plane was successfully compiled on a virtual machine with SDE 9.13.1, the API for the control plane seems to be inconsistent.
 Therefore, using a higher version may require some modifications to the code.

 ### 2. Front-end Server
-We tested on Ubuntu 20.04 with the 5.4.0-196-generic kernel and DPDK-19.11.
-Using a more recent version of DPDK may also require updating some APIs in the code.
+We tested on Ubuntu 20.04 with the 5.4.0-196-generic kernel and DPDK-24.11.
 Additionally, the following are required to build the project: **cmake**, **meson**, and **ninja**.
 You can install them by running:
 ```bash
 sudo apt install build-essential meson ninja cmake
 ```